Distributed Team Challenges

 1. For Sprint planning & Backlog grooming + Retrospective: Dev team and PO presence should be a must.
 So accordingly, we have to schedule it.

 2. Sprint review: PO + Stakeholder presence is a must, so have to schedule accordingly.

 Our focus is maximum (All) participation, and as a scrum master, we have conveyed to our scrum team the importance of this.

 I have always seen that the availability of the PO is always a challenge for project-driven from other locations.
 It's always advisable to have a local SME if you can't hire then develop one of the team members who can understand the business side also.

 Even SM can do that.
 As again as SM we should know the purpose WHY of our project/product and we have to pass on the same to the scrum team.

 We are a coach to PO as well and help to provide more clarifications as needed if we see this as a problem.

-Last day of the sprint becomes hectic and long for people in India because of one or other reasons.
+The last day of the sprint becomes hectic and long for people in India because of one or another reasons.
 And a lot of emails exchange

 1. Co-location: Can be solved by WebEx meetings, video conf calls